John Mosman (goldsmith): Regent Arran

 Mosman also worked for Regent Arran and was rewarded in May 1550 for his "diligent labours" in making the gold chain presented to "Fumet", François de Seguenville-Fumel, sieur de Thors, the French envoy who brought the peace treaty at the end of the war with England known as the Rough Wooing.
 Mary of Guise paid for half of the gold used in this chain.

 In January 1552 he made chains and "target" hat-badges and other pieces for Regent Arran, and he probably made the jewellery which was distributed at the wedding of his daughter Barbara Hamilton in February 1549, gold rings, hat-badges, and bracelets costing £156.
 Barbara Hamilton died in 1577, and her effects included a locket or "tablet" which opened with leaves on which the inscription "Obsecro Te Sancta Maria Mater Dei Amen" was engraved and highlighted with white enamel.

 In 1552 he gilded a silver bell for Regent Arran.
+In 1564, the business papers of Matthew Hamilton of Milnburn, Arran's master of household, included "a ticket of John Mosman's compt of silver work in anno 1557".

+Mary of Guise, Queen Regent

-John Mosman was appointed in September 1556 with Michael Gilbert, William Ure, and Robert Rynd to collect and oversee contributions from members of Edinburgh incorporation of goldsmiths to a tax levied by Mary of Guise for the defence of the Scottish borders.
-He probably died soon after.
+John Mosman was appointed in September 1556 with Michael Gilbert, William Ure, and Robert Rynd to collect and oversee contributions from members of Edinburgh incorporation of goldsmiths to a tax levied by Mary of Guise for the defence of the Scottish Borders.
+In October 1558, he provided Mary of Guise with a gold chain for Monsieur Delaforce, the French admiral of the ships that returned Scottish lords from Mary's marriage to the Dauphin.
+The workmen in his "buith" were given a drinksilver reward for a quick turnaround.
+Mosman probably died soon after.